MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 #### Edit the template, provision a client secret, and deploy the template

-1. Edit the sample [Data Factory Pipeline template](https://github.com/niblak/dataconnect-solutions/blob/vivaarmtemplates/ARMTemplates/VivaInsights/SamplePipelineWithAzureFunction/mainTemplateV1.json) (also known as an Azure Resource Manager [ARM] template) from GitHub for your specific use case.
+1. Edit the sample [Azure Data Factory pipeline template](https://github.com/niblak/dataconnect-solutions/blob/vivaarmtemplates/ARMTemplates/VivaInsights/SamplePipelineWithAzureFunction/mainTemplateV1.json) (also known as an Azure Resource Manager [ARM] template) from GitHub for your specific use case.
 This template defines the Azure Data Factory pipeline and associated resources that will be deployed to Azure, in your Azure subscription, to move data to your subscription.
 1. Provision a client secret for the application you created [earlier](#prerequisites).
 Store the secret in the Azure Key Vault you made earlier, unless you’re using a custom solution.
 1. On your Azure subscription, deploy the template:
     1. In the Azure portal, select **Deploy a custom template**.